pevhall/hdldepends/README.md

 This tag accepts a list or a single value.

 ### `top_file`
-This is the top level file to create the compile order from.
+This is the top level file to create the compile order from, it expects a path to the file not just the file name.
+You can use the command line option instead.
+Note, a configuration file containing this tag cannot be referenced by another configuration through the `sub` tag.

+This tag accepts a single value.

+### `top_entity`
+This is the top entity to create the compile order from.
 You can use the command line option instead.
 Note, a configuration file containing this tag cannot be referenced by another configuration through the `sub` tag.

 This tag accepts a single value.